ronakrm/ronakrm.github.io/_drafts/things-that-used-to-matter.md

 I'm going to brain dump more.
-I need to not care as much if I use correct or incorrect lingo, if my style matches or does not match existing norms in certain places, if a random person in my life will agree or not with what I am saying.
+I need to not care as much if I use correct or incorrect lingo, if my style matches or does not match existing norms in certain places, if someone I know or don't know will agree or not with what I am saying.
 It just needs to get out, because there isn't much time left to get things out.
 (Perhaps an eventual